Paul Marcinkus: Later life and death

 Marcinkus returned to the Archdiocese of Chicago in 1990 before retiring to Arizona, where he lived as an assistant parish priest at St. Clement of Rome Church in Sun City.
 He declined to discuss his role in the Ambrosiano scandal.
-Archbishop Marcinkus died in Sun City, Arizona, aged 84, of undisclosed causes.
+Marcinkus died in Sun City, Arizona, aged 84, of undisclosed causes.

 In popular culture

 Marcinkus was played by actor Rutger Hauer in the Italian film The Bankers of God.

 In Francis Ford Coppola's The Godfather Part III, actor Donal Donnelly portrayed Archbishop Gilday.
 The character is widely perceived as based on Marcinkus.